 No. During the surgery, there should be NO pain whatsoever.
 Generally, most implant procedures can be tolerated very well just with local anesthetic.
 However, both oral and IV sedation may be available for the apprehensive patient.
 Following surgery, the discomfort will be similar to that experienced after a simple tooth extraction.
 Pain relievers along with anti-inflammatory medication will be prescribed and should keep you comfortable after surgery.

 Many insurance plans provide partial coverage for dental implants.
 While coverage tends to be minimal, the investment may last a lifetime.
 Benefits will be discussed at the consultation appointment, along with payment options.

 How often will I need to get my implants checked?

-They should be examined and cleaned by a trained dental hygienist every 3 to 4 months.
+They should be examined and cleaned by a trained dental hygienist at least every 6 months.

 How can I take care of my implants?

 Aside from the occasional examination, proper dental hygiene goes a long way.
-Care for your implants the same way you would your natural teeth — by brushing and flossing twice a day.
+Care for your implants the same way you would your natural teeth—by brushing twice a day and flossing once daily.